5.3.1 Educational Needs Assessment

 The W-2 agency is required to conduct an educational needs assessment with all new W-2 applicants and must reassess the participant for education and training needs before making a change in W-2 placement.
 The assessment must:

 1. Identify the applicant or participant’s current educational levels.
-Agencies must use a standardized educational assessment tool to determine educational levels if the FEP determines an educational needs assessment is needed.
+Agencies must use a standardized educational assessment tool to determine educational levels.
 TABE, BEST, and TABE/CLAS-E are standardized educational assessment tools supported in WWP.

 The FEP must never delay eligibility determination and placement because completion of a standardized educational needs assessment tool is pending.
 If necessary to ensure timely placement, the FEP must use the best information available from the WWP Education History and Post-Secondary Education pages to fulfill the educational needs assessment requirement at application and inform the initial placement decision and EP.

-For some applicants and participants, the self-reported information gathered through the WWP Informal Assessment Driver Flow may not accurately reflect current educational levels.
-When completion of a standardized educational needs assessment tool is necessary to determine or confirm the applicant or participant’s current educational levels, the tool must be scheduled and documented in WWP within 30 days of placement.
+In some cases, the self-reported information gathered through the WWP Informal Assessment Driver Flow may not be enough to determine current educational levels.
+When completion of a standardized educational needs assessment tool is necessary to determine or confirm an individual’s current educational levels, the tool must be scheduled and documented in WWP within 30 days of placement.
 See 6.4 for information on assignment of activities in WWP.

-If a standardized assessment tool, such as TABE or BEST has been completed within the prior six months, the agency may use the results of that assessment to determine the applicant or participant's current educational level.
-It is not necessary to administer a new standardized educational assessment to the individual.
+If a standardized assessment tool, such as TABE or BEST, has been completed within the prior six months, the agency may use the results of that assessment to determine the individual's current educational level.

-2. Determine the applicant or participant’s education and training needs.
+2. Determine the individual's education and training needs.
 In making this determination, the FEP must consider the following:

 b.
 The level of education and training necessary to obtain full-time employment in the local labor market.
 The Department of Workforce Development maintains a website with Wisconsin labor market information at